SMooGPT: Stylized Motion Generation using Large Language Models: Method

 \subsection{Post-training with Instruction Following}

 After pre-training, the model captures the underlying grammatical structure of the body-part motion vocabulary and establishes strong alignment between motion and text modalities.

 As shown in Fig.~\ref{fig:pipeline}(a) and stated in Sec.~\ref{subsec:methodology}, our key idea is to fully exploit the intermediate body-part text space for stylized motion generation.
-To this end, we design several instruction-following templates for the above bidirectional translations, as well as the extra global text to body-part texts predictions.
-In what follows, we only demonstrate one example, leaving detailed instruction templates in the supplementary.
+To this end, we design several instruction-following templates for the above bidirectional translations, as well as the extra global text to body-part texts predictions

-\rev{ With the aforementioned pre- and post-training on our style-agnostic dataset, our \name becomes a general-purpose motion reasoner and generator that operates on body-part texts.
+With the aforementioned pre- and post-training on our style-agnostic dataset, \name becomes a general-purpose motion reasoner and generator that operates on body-part texts.
 As for the composition ability, we design an additional instruction following task, where we fine-tune \name with content body-part texts $\mathbf{T}_p^c$ and style body-part texts $\mathbf{T}_p^s$ as shown below.
-Note that superscripts $c$ and $s$ differentiate the content text from the style text, and please refer to the supplementary to know their construction. }
+Note that superscripts $c$ and $s$ differentiate the content text from the style text, and please refer to the supplementary to know their construction.